realityexpander/AlamoHunt2/README.md

 - Add more details to individual venue details activity
 - Using retrofit more efficiently
   - Currently it loads a venue then must go get the details about each venue from a different endpoint
+  - There may be a better way to do this